 The QLAT is a requirement for all students entering UTSA

-Note: Online Orientation students will need to contact Testing Services directly to take the exam on their own; the QLAT is not available through online orientation.
+- Students participating in the Online Orientation will need to contact Testing Services directly to take the exam on their own; the QLAT is not available through online orientation.

 - This exam will not be used for math placement but for course enrichment purpose

 - For more information, contact Testing Services at 210-458-4125